 4. Price Drop Alert

 Everyone loves a great deal, especially price sensitive shoppers.
 For the shopper who isn’t ready to make a purchase, being notified of a price drop may just be the catalyst that converts them.
 Notifying shoppers about a price drop allows them to feel like an insider, making price drop alerts an excellent way to combat price sensitivity.
+This strategy also allows you to collect new leads and grow your email list.

 5. Offer Free Shipping